La Porte, Indiana: Public library

-The city has a public library, a branch of the La Porte County Public Library.
+The La Porte Public Library is a public library, and a branch of the La Porte County Public Library.

 Features

-The famous Advance-Rumely tractor company was established in La Porte where it developed steam engines and eponymous green kerosene tractors.
+The Advance-Rumely tractor company, established in La Porte, developed steam engines and eponymous green kerosene tractors.

-La Porte has been featured in an occasional movie, including Prancer (1989), A Piece of Eden (2000), Treadmill (2006), Providence (2009) and Woman's Prison (2009).
+La Porte has been featured in an occasional movie, including Prancer (1989), A Piece of Eden (2000), Treadmill (2006), Providence (2009), and Women's Prison (2009).

-La Porte was once the home of the world-famous Parsons Horological Institute, founded in the 1890s and still extant as part of Bradley University in Peoria, Illinois.
+La Porte was once the home of the Parsons Horological Institute, founded in the 1890s and still extant as part of Bradley University in Peoria, Illinois.

 La Porte was the eastern terminus of the Chicago – New York Electric Air Line Railroad, an ambitious early high-speed rail project.

-Author J. K. Rowling has a Portkey (Key to the City) for La Porte.
+Author J. K. Rowling has a Portkey (Key to the city) for La Porte.
 It was presented to her by Emerson Spartz.